kneekeel/disassembler/README.md

 ## Created by: Nikhil Sodemba

+### Refer to this project for educational purposes only

+The following link is the instructions needed to carry out the functionality of this project: [Disassembler Programming Project](https://www.cs.kzoo.edu/cs230/Projects/DisassemblerProj.html)

+Marks received for project: 92.5/99.0 (93.43%)

-Welcome to the Disassembler Program.
+### Welcome to the Disassembler Program

 This program is intended to parse valid MIPS Instruction into its corresponding format type and validate whether or not, that instruction is correct.

 Each MIPS Instruction is 32-bits long, and will be parsed into one of the three format types: R-Format, I-Format, and J-Format.
 The opcode (first 6 bits) of the MIPS Instruction showcases which format type the Instruction belongs to, if the opcode is invalid, the proper Error Handling logic will print the appropriate error to stderr.